Kyphoplasty Q & A

 - You may feel a tapping sensation during the procedure as the trocar is advanced into the bone.

-You may not drive after the procedure, but you may be driven home if you live close by.
+You may not drive after the procedure and will need someone to take you home.
 Additionally, you will be advised to increase your activity gradually and resume all your regular medications.
-At home, patients may return to their normal daily activities, although strenuous exertion, such as heavy lifting, should be avoided for at least six weeks.
+After your procedure, strenuous exertion, such as heavy lifting, should be avoided for at least six weeks.

 If you take blood thinners, check with your doctor about restarting this medication the day after your procedure.